YwJiang/Internship-2019-PING_AN/README.md

 - **Analysis**: conduct data cleaning and text tokenization, generate sentence embedding vector via Skip-thought algorithm
 - **Retrieval:** retrieve similar questions via ElasticSearch retrieval and Annoy semantic retrieval
 - **Match:** compare the similarity  between similar questions and original question.
 BM25 similarity, edit distance, ABCNN and jaccard similarity algorithm are used to calculated the score.
-XGBoost is used to ..
+XGBoost is used to calculate the final similarity score.
 - **Rank:** rerank the similar questions precisely and return top N similar questions and their answers in corpus, as recommended answers